nxgdiet/temp/DOCKER_README.md

 ## Health Check

-The server includes a health check endpoint at `http://localhost:8001/health` that returns:
+The server includes a health check endpoint at `http://localhost:8080/health` (Cloud Run) or `http://localhost:8001/health` (local) that returns:
 ```json
 {
   "status": "healthy",